How much is 2GB of data and do I need more than that?

 2GB of data

-Stream around 6 Netflix films
+Stream up to around 6 Netflix films

 The amount of data you’ll use streaming video to your phone will depend on what kind of application you’re using, as well as the quality of the video file.